a-postx/Delobytes.Extensions.Configuration/README.en.md

 }
 ```

-5. Add confguration source using extension method of IHostBuilder.
+5. Add confguration source using extension method.
 Apply your oauth token and other settings:

 ```csharp
 IHostBuilder hostBuilder = new HostBuilder().UseContentRoot(Directory.GetCurrentDirectory());